How Much does Unemployment Insurance Fund (UIF) Pay in Namibia?

 If you’re employed, UIF is probably something you’ve never had to think about.
 After all, it seems like such a small portion of your wages that you hardly notice it; and when you receive a UIF payment after losing your job or leaving your job voluntarily, it feels like a drop in the bucket.
 But how much exactly are we talking about?
 This is how much people get paid from unemployment benefits in Namibia each month.
 These payments are a 1% contribution from the employer plus a 1% deduction from the employee’s wages.

-See also How Much does a Diagnostic Radiographer Earn in Namibia?
+See also How Much Does an Advocate Earn In Namibia?